PHYSICS 7540 - Optics and Photonics

 General Course Information

-Course Code PHYSICS 7540 Course Optics and Photonics Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Prerequisites Sufficient Physics and Mathematics knowledge equivalent to 'Assumed Knowledge' Incompatible PHYSICS 3230, PHYSICS 3001, PHYSICS 3540 Assumed Knowledge PHYSICS 2520 or PHYSICS 2525, PHYSICS 3542, MATHS 2101 or MATHS 2201, MATHS 2102 or MATHS 2202 or equivalent Course Description This course provides students with a working knowledge of optical physics, including diffraction and physical optics, atomic physics and optical spectroscopy, laser physics and photonics.
+Course Code PHYSICS 7540 Course Optics and Photonics Coordinating Unit School of Physical Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites Sufficient Physics and Mathematics knowledge equivalent to 'Assumed Knowledge' Incompatible PHYSICS 3230, PHYSICS 3001, PHYSICS 3540 Assumed Knowledge PHYSICS 2520 or PHYSICS 2525, PHYSICS 3542, MATHS 2101 or MATHS 2201, MATHS 2102 or MATHS 2202 or equivalent Course Description This course provides students with a working knowledge of optical physics, including diffraction and physical optics, atomic physics and optical spectroscopy, laser physics and photonics.
 It also provides a basis for further study in optics and photonics.

 Content will include:

 Optical fibres, microstructured optical fibres, fibre Bragg gratings, fibre sensors, optical materials, photonic crystals.

 Lorentz electron oscillator and dispersion, Fresnel equations and multi-layer dielectric coatings, polarisation and birefringence.
 Fresnel-Kirchhoff integral and diffraction, Fourier optics, Abbe's theory of imaging, image processing.

 Lasers; Einstein equations, stimulated and spontaneous emission and absorption, optical amplification, resonators and modes, rate equations, pulsed and continuous lasers, mode-locked lasers.